UbiqueInnovation/oauth-native-to-browser-sessions/draft-ubique-oauth-native-to-browser-session.md

 # Security Considerations

-- The mechanism needs to ensure that the STT is redeemed by the legitimate user of the native app session.
-This could be adressed by leveraging existing mechanisms such as PKCE or dPoP.
 - Due to the short-lived, single use nature of the STT it is no security threat when the STT is included in logs, when being sent as a query-parameter.
--
+Additionally the scope of the STT is bound to a particular relying party, rendering the token useless for priviledge escalation.
+- The IdP initiated flow needs additional security considerations, since a session cookie on the IdP needs to be issued.
+Thus, if an attacker manages to steal the session cookie after a session transfer, he can access any service tied to that IdP.
+As such, it is recommended to bind the session cookie to a specific client ID according to the ruleset specified in the previous section {{TODO:: Refer to the section.}}

 # IANA Considerations